exoplatform/web-conferencing/documentation/ACHITECTURE.md

   }
 ```

-Finally configure call provider and its portlet as described in 'Provider configuration' section.
+Finally configure call provider and its portlet as described in [configuration](#provider-configuration) section.
 The provider class as a plugin of `WebConferencingService` and portlet via plugin of `AddOnService` (also need configure it in `WEB-INF/portlet.xml` of the extension WAR).

 If you build a call page outside Platform portal, then you will need to create a servlet/JSP, or use similar technology, for your page and initialize core `webConferencing` Javascript module (see in Common API below), configure your connector module and register your provider in the core as it is shown in the portlet code above.
 In a [template connector](/template) you can find call _servlet_ and _call.jsp_ where this done.